GiovanH/unofficial-homestuck-collection/MODDING.md

 ### Vue Hooks

+**VueHooks are a bare-metal way to make changes, and should be considered highly unstable.** Using stable, supported API methods like `edit(archive)` is highly preferred whenever posssible, as VueHooks are liable to break with even minor patch versions.

 Vue hooks are the most complicated and the most powerful method of modifying the collection, and modify the Vue.js pages directly using mixins.

 `vueHooks`: `List<VueHook>`